 Water-purifying ozone column.
-Column containing ozone beads that destroy organic pollutants.
+Chemical engineer Chedly Tizaoui holding a column of organic pollutant-destroying ozone beads.
 The column will treat any waste water or industrial effluent passed through it.
-Each of the 2 millimetre-diameter silica beads has ozone, a highly reactive form of oxygen, adsorbed on its surface.
+Each of the 2 millimetre- diameter silica beads has ozone, a highly reactive form of oxygen, adsorbed on its surface.
 This technique is ten times more potent than pumping ozone through waste water, where only 10 per cent of the ozone dissolves and attacks the pollution.
-As the ozone is used up, the bright blue beads fade in colour.
-A white appearance means that they must be recharged with ozone.
-This process was developed by a team from Bradford University, England, headed by Chedly Tizaoui.
+As the ozone is used up, the blue beads fade in colour.
+A white appearance means that they must be recharged.
+Tizaoui heads the team from Bradford University, England, that developed the process.

 Model release not available.
 Property release not required.